-6.1.2 Impact on the landscape
+Impact on the landscape

-The development area, including Britannia Park, covers c.
-20.6 hectares, which is 5.6% of the maximum extent of Vaynol Park as shown on the 1920 6" map (c.
+The development area covers c.
+20.8 hectares, which is 5.6% of the maximum extent of Vaynol Park as shown on the 1920 6" map (c.
 370 hectares).
 The surviving area of the Park covers c.332 hectares, so the present site is around 6.2% of this area.
 While this is a fairly small percentage it does represent a significant loss of parkland along the north-eastern edge of the park.
 The direct impact of the development on Vaynol Park as a whole should be considered as significant.

 The impact on setting has been covered in reference to the individual sites, but the development will also effect the setting of the whole Park.
-As the Park is already bordered on this side by Parc Menai the impact might be considered to be moderate, but extension of the business park would dramatically reduce the openness of the eastern end of the Park.
-The effect would be particularly significant when viewed from the Old Hall.
-To the north-east of the hall complex, where the development comes closest the impact on the more important buildings is less, as the complex is not orientated to look in this direction, and the view is already disrupted by several large modern barns.
-However, the setting of Penlan Cottage, the nursery and the ice house will be compromised.
-The development would also alter the experience of the Park for visitors to the National Trust property of Glan Faenol.
-As these problems are not easily solved, the development, especially that closest to the hall complex, must be considered to have a severe impact on the setting of the Park as a whole.
+As the Park is already bordered on the eastern side by Parc Menai the impact might be considered to be moderate, but extension of the business park would dramatically reduce the openness of the eastern end of the Park.
+The effect would be particularly significant when viewed from the Old Hall, or the Old Hall complex was viewed from the east.
+The development of field 4 would also compromise the setting of Pen-lan Cottage, the nursery and the ice house.
+The development would alter the experience of the Park for visitors to the National Trust property of Glan Faenol.
+As these problems are not easily solved, the development, especially the development of field 3, must be considered to have a severe impact on the setting of the Park as a whole.

-6.2 Further assessment by field evaluation
+Further assessment by field evaluation